matyb/pikle/readme.txt

-PKLite SQL Version 2 Beta 3
+pikle Version 2 Beta 4

 Install instructions:
 1) unzip zip file into the folder you want to have pklite installed.